Hemp vs Cotton: Why Don’t We Switch?

 Why Hemp is Better than Cotton… And Why It Should Be the Future of Clothing

 With all this in mind, it’s shocking that we aren’t using hemp to produce our clothes already.
 You have to remember, though, that hemp has been outlawed for a significant period of time now, and hemp grows are few and far between in America.

 Since hemp has had to be imported from other countries, the cost has been driven up.

 However, the Hemp Farming Act, written into the 2018 Farm Bill, could change everything.
 This Act has made hemp federally legal throughout the country, and now states can grow hemp to their hearts’ content!

 Obviously, this is wonderful news.
-Not only will patients gain access to better quality and cheaper CBD products, but we might also turn to hemp for a number of other uses.
+Not only will people gain access to better quality and cheaper CBD products, but we might also turn to hemp for a number of other reasons.
 From paper to plastic, food supplements to clothing items, hemp could be our saving grace.
 It is certainly an environmentally friendly and versatile plant, so we can’t wait to see where it leads us.

 Next time you’re thinking about hitting the shops, try and find hemp options.
 Your guilty conscience will thank you, and you definitely won’t regret it!